adobe/react-spectrum/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Added/updated unit tests and storybook for this change (for new code or code which already has tests).
 - [ ] Filled out test instructions.
 - [ ] Updated documentation (if it already exist for this component).
-- [ ] Looked at the [Accessibility Standard](https://wiki.corp.adobe.com/display/Accessibility/Adobe+Accessibility+Standard) and/or talked to [@mijordan](https://git.corp.adobe.com/mijordan) about Accessibility for this feature.
+- [ ] Looked at the Accessibility Standard for this feature.

 ## 📝 Test Instructions: